Dynamic Facility Location under Cumulative Customer Demand: Solution Methods

-\paragraph{DFLP-based Heuristic.} If we ignore the assumption that customer demand is cumulative, we can obtain the noncumulative variant of the \ourproblem{}, which we refer to as DFLP.
-The DFLP has the same structure as the 1-DFLP, presented in Section~\ref{sub:single}, but does not constrain the provider to a single facility.
-One can solve the DFLP to obtain a location policy $\boldsymbol{y}$ that completely ignores demand accumulation, and evaluate how it performs by computing the total profit $\pi(\boldsymbol{y})$.
-This heuristic is likely to output solutions where the temporary facility remains in the same location or visits the same subset of locations throughout the planning horizon.
+If we ignore the assumption that customer demand is cumulative, we can obtain the noncumulative variant of the \ourproblem{}, which we refer to as DFLP.
+The DFLP has a structure similar to the 1-DFLP presented in Section~\ref{sub:single}, but with a general feasible set $\mathcal{Y}$ and a general cost function $f(\boldsymbol{y})$.
+One can solve the DFLP to obtain a location policy $\boldsymbol{y}$ that completely ignores demand accumulation, and evaluate how it performs under the cumulative demand behaviour by computing the total profit $z(\boldsymbol{y})$.
+Note that, if we additionally fix $\mathcal{Y} = \mathset{\sum_{i \in \mathcal{I}} y^{t}_{i} \leq h, \forall t \in \mathcal{T}}$ and $f(\boldsymbol{y}) = 0, \forall \boldsymbol{y} \in \mathcal{Y}$, the DFLP becomes separable by time periods.
+In this sense, this heuristic, referred to as the DFLP-Based Heuristic (DBH), chooses locations that capture large amounts of spawning demands at each time period.
+For example, if spawning demands are constant, a single location is chosen for the entire time horizon.